 Nobody in the financial “mainstream” saw that coming at the beginning of the year!

 The Fed is now back on pause for an unknown period.
-At his latest press conference Fed Chairman Jerome Powell indicated he would like to a see a significant and sustained rise in inflation before hiking rates again.
+At his latest press conference, Fed Chairman Jerome Powell indicated he would like to see a significant and sustained rise in inflation before hiking rates again.

 Higher inflation coupled with accommodative monetary policy would potentially be rocket fuel for precious metals markets.

 A weaker Federal Reserve Note “dollar” versus foreign currencies isn’t necessary for hard assets to gain, but it certainly wouldn’t hurt.
 The U.S. Dollar Index peaked for 2019 in late September after a modest run-up.
 It has since retraced and will finish the year nearly flat.

 The dollar has fallen in the fourth quarter along with the QE surge in the Fed’s balance sheet.
 The central bank’s net asset purchases are up by $400 billion already.
 Its balance sheet will likely rise to an all-time record by spring 2020, further cheapening the real value of the Federal Reserve Note in the process.

 There is no shortage of opinions on who will, and who should, win the 2020 election.
 But we’ll stay out of the political “horse race” debate that fills the airtime on all of the cable news channels hour after hour, day after day.

 We note only that political prediction markets currently give the upper hand to President Donald Trump.
 As long as the economy doesn’t dip into recession, the smart money seems to be on Trump to triumph over a weak Democrat field.